mcastorina/mcastorina.github.io/_posts/2020-08-05-integrating-clap-and-rustyline.markdown

 My [latest project](https://github.com/mcastorina/repost) is a command line interpreter written in Rust.
-As such, I wanted to use [rustyline](https://github.com/kkawakam/rustyline) for the line reader and [clap](https://github.com/clap-rs/clap) for argument parsing.
-This post explores how I integrated these two libraries to leverage a single source of data for both argument parsing and tab completions.
+As such, I wanted to use [rustyline](https://github.com/kkawakam/rustyline) for the line reader and [clap](https://github.com/clap-rs/clap) to parse that line.
+This post explores how I integrated these two libraries to leverage a single source of data for both command parsing and tab completions.

 TLDR; [here is a POC gist](https://gist.github.com/mcastorina/7ad4782f75e3707f9f534c05b72e390c)